spacaru/EazyDTO/README.md

-# Entity2TO
+# EazyDTO

-An easy to use Entity to Transfer Object mapper
+An easy to use Entity -> Data Transfer Object annotation processor

 usage :